 no stin a testemoneâ il fals

-In verses 16 and 17, mention is made of il prossim, which is a figurative usage to be understood here as neighbour, fellow man.
-As an adjective, prossim means next, close, successive; as a noun, it can be understood literally as next man, close man, etc. (The usual word for neighbour is il vicin.)
-You read: no sta testemoneâ il fals cuintri dal to prossim (do not bear false witness against your neighbour); no sta bramâ la cjase dal to prossim (do not covet the house of your neighbour); no sta bramâ la femine dal to prossim (do not cover the wife of your neighbour), ni il so famei (nor his manservant), ni la sô sierve (nor his maidservant), ni il so bo (nor his ox), ni il so mus (nor his donkey), nuie di ce che al è dal to prossim (nothing that belongs to your neighbour; literally, nothing that is of your neighbour).
+Verses 16-17: Mention is made of il prossim, which is a figurative usage to be understood here as neighbour, fellow man.
+As an adjective, prossim means next, close, successive; as a noun, it is to be taken as fellow man, often expressed in English as neighbour.
+(The word for neighbour as in he who dwells next door is il vicin.)
+You read: no sta testemoneâ il fals cuintri dal to prossim (do not bear false witness against your neighbour [fellow man]); no sta bramâ la cjase dal to prossim (do not covet the house of your neighbour [fellow man]); no sta bramâ la femine dal to prossim (do not cover the wife of your neighbour [fellow man]), ni il so famei (nor his manservant), ni la sô sierve (nor his maidservant), ni il so bo (nor his ox), ni il so mus (nor his ass), nuie di ce che al è dal to prossim (nothing that belongs to your neighbour [fellow man]; literally, nothing that is of your neighbour [fellow man]).

-Verse 20: no stait a vê pôre (do not be afraid; literally, do not have fear).
+Verse 20: No stait a vê pôre: do not be afraid; literally, do not have fear.
 Of course, you also now know how to say no sta vê pôre and no stin a vê pôre, using the second-person singular and first-person plural.
-Also from this verse: al è par metinus a lis provis che Diu al è vignût (it is to put us to the test that God has come), par che us resti simpri il so timôr (so that his fear always remains with [unto] you) e par che no ledis fûr di strade (and so that you do not go off the path).
+Al è par metinus a lis provis che Diu al è vignût: it is to put us to the test that God has come.
+Par che us resti simpri il so timôr: so that his fear always remains with [unto] you.
+Par che no ledis fûr di strade: so that you do not go astray (off the way).

 (vualtris) o lais